Hypersensitivity Pneumonitis

 History

-Subacute (intermittent) hypersensitivity pneumonitis clinical presentation is as follows:
+Subacute (intermittent) HP presents clinically as follows:

 Physical Examination

-Acute on chronic hypersensitivity pneumonitis is generally severe and often presents with respiratory distress requiring ventilation assistance.
+Acute-on-chronic HP is generally severe and often presents with respiratory distress requiring ventilation assistance.

 Laboratory Studies